All Episodes

 That was like, you know, a newspaper article, a CBC report, and that disappears.

-I got the newspaper clip.
+I got the newspaper clients.

-Oh, well, somebody, I'm sure, will help you out.
+Oh, well, somebody I'm sure will help you out.

 But, you know, it's when I was first into the scientific community, I thought to myself, well, you know, I don't have any education.